-Churches That Help With Food: Finding Local Support for Families in Need
+Churches That Help With Food: Find Local Support for Families in Need

 Understanding Food Insecurity in the U.S.

-Food insecurity is when people don’t have enough money to buy the food they need.
-This can lead to hunger and malnutrition.
-It affects everyone, no matter their background or situation, especially:
+Food insecurity happens when individuals or families do not have enough money to buy the food they need.
+This can lead to hunger, malnutrition, and long-term health issues.
+It affects:

 List of Churches That Help With Food